Applications for the 2025 Lipman Family Prize are now closed.

 Evaluation Criteria

 Winners of the Lipman Family Prize are models for the good that they achieve as well as for their approach and implementation.
-They each tackle a universal problem in one or more local settings — and, as such, offer an approach, model, or innovation that can be adapted to create a positive impact elsewhere.
-The application process places particular emphasis on the following four qualities: Leadership, Impact, Innovation, and Transferability.
+They each tackle a universal problem within local settings and offer adaptable models or innovations that can be scaled to create positive impacts globally.
+The application process emphasizes four key qualities: Leadership, Impact, Innovation, and Transferability.

 Leadership